Qovery/documentation/website/docs/using-qovery/configuration/advanced-settings.md

 You can show only the modified values by activating the "Show only overridden settings" feature

 Below is the list of advanced settings available.
-Note: some service type might now have access to a specific advanced settings.
+Note: some service types might now have access to specific advanced settings.

 ### Application Deployment